harlanx/mkv_profile/README.md

     - Find the folder that contains the word `harlanx` or the folder inside it named `MKV Profile` then delete it
     - Reopen the app
     - The path will be set to the default path of the third party binaries that comes with the app
-## Updated the app, now it's showing white screen?
+## Updated the app, now its showing white screen?
 - **Manually Migrate Old App Settings to New**
     - Head to C:\Users\\`<Username>`\AppData\Roaming **or** C:\Users\\`<Username>`\AppData\Local\Packages
     - Find the folder that contains the word `harlanx`